ALL FUTURE. NO DEBT.

 Insulators apply insulation and protective finishes on high and low-temperature surfaces found in steam plants, on air conditioning units, and on refrigeration equipment.
 Typical job locations are refineries, powerhouses, food processing plants, high-rise buildings, hospitals, and schools.
-During their apprenticeship, apprentices become proficient at sheet metal layout, blueprint reading, fabrication and application of industry products.
+During their apprenticeship, apprentices become proficient at industrial lagging, blueprint reading, fabrication and application of industry products.

 What do ironworkers do?